Our wines are often inspired by a sense of Place.

 Some of these elements are entirely out of our control.
 For example, for the 2020 vintage, we had above average rainfall in Spring, crazy hot weather in early December (2019) which affected bud flowering and at harvest, unprecedented rain which slowed ripening.

 Therefore, the factors that we can adjust are so incredibly important.

 In September 2019, I attended a field day workshop with Dr Mary Cole, who spoke at length about creating a "soil web", one where soil microbes prosper and organic matter is used to feed the vineyard.
 When one element in the web is disturbed, the entire biological system can be disrupted.

-Now I'm no expert in this field, but Dr Cole's words really resonated with me.
+Dr Cole's words really resonated with me.
 And so, it is important to us that the fruit we pick is as sustainable as possible, where the soil health is considered and harsh pesticides and synthetic fertilisers are avoided.

 For our own vineyard, this means that every year we try to improve the way we do things.
 And for the vineyards that aren't our own - we work closely with our growers, whom we have had long standing relationships with, to ensure their farming practices are aligned with our own practices and beliefs.

 Our little one acre of Shiraz vines were planted in 2003 by Peter and Sharon Armstead.
 Located only 150m from the northern banks of Lake Eppalock in Knowsley, this unique easterly facing site has a shallow strip of Cambrian soil snaking through the middle of the vineyard.
 The remaining soil is clay loams.